pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step2.md

 </pre>

+As you can see, we have 3 main endpoints:

+1. `POST /products` - create a new product
+1. `GET /products` - gets all products
+1. `GET /products/:id` - gets a single product

 Having designed our API, we can now set about building it.

 ### Implement the Product API

 Here is the Product API using the [Express JS](https://expressjs.com) framework.
+Once again, writing an API is beyond the scope of this tutorial.

 _NOTE: you can see the full project here: https://github.com/pactflow/example-provider-dredd_

+We define our product, the available routes, the datastore (an simple in-memory database) and the server.

 `example-provider-dredd/src/product/product.js`{{open}}